 She knew all this because her daughter was a paid guardian ad Litem and I assume that they have talked about this extensively.
 I could have made a counter argument to this person explaining the the benefits of the CASA guardian ad Litem program are many.
-Because CASA’s are volunteers they are perceived very differently by the children they advocate for.
+Because CASA’s are volunteers they are perceived very differently by the abused and neglected children they advocate for.
 Older children really get it.
 Kids stuck in the system feel like a cog in the wheel of child protection, sent from one provider to another (they see it as more about money and not much about them).

 Children caught up in the system are smarter than we give them credit for and their understanding of reality is clear; money drives the decisions that rule their lives.
 That a volunteer is willing to help them really does mean something.

 Child protection failures are not the fault of the people doing the work.
 It is a systemic problem with how a community deals with thousands of traumatized children whose needs are greater than the institution is able to provide.